Communicator of the Year

 Past recipients include:

-Sarah Erkmann Ward, APR; Meadow Bailey, APR; Nance Larsen, APR, Fellow PRSA; Mary Deming Barber, APR, Fellow PRSA; Vivian Hamilton, APR, Fellow PRSA; Bruce Pozzi, APR, Fellow PRSA; Jeff Osborne; Todd Bulot, APR; Joette Storm, APR, Fellow PRSA; Nancy Killoran, APR; Natalie Lowman (Knox), APR; Marnie Brennan; and George Mason.
+Sarah Erkmann Ward, APR; Meadow Bailey, APR; Nance Larsen, APR, Fellow PRSA; Mary Deming Barber, APR, Fellow PRSA; Vivian Hamilton, APR, Fellow PRSA; Bruce Pozzi, APR, Fellow PRSA; Jeff Osborne; Todd Bulot, APR; Joette Storm, APR, Fellow PRSA; Nancy Killoran, APR; Natalie Lowman (Knox), APR; Marnie Brennan; George Mason; and Julie Hasquet.